 This concord grape jam–nothing but concord grapes, sugar, and citrus juice–is the best and easy to make and creates nothing but smiles.
 So simple.
 So much more satisfying than store-bought.

-We can think of no more compelling reason to invest time and effort into making one’s own grape jam than that cherubic little face and those pudgy hands proferring the PB&J in the photo above.
-Although that said, we find the intense, not overly cloying, truly grape jammy flavor of these preserves sufficiently convincing on its own.
+We can think of no more compelling reason to invest time and effort into making one’s own Concord grape jam than that cherubic little face and those pudgy hands proffering the PB&J in the photo above.
+That said, we find the intense, not overly cloying, truly grape jammy flavor of these preserves sufficiently convincing on its own.
 They’re so incredibly perfect and no comparison to the store-bought stuff.–Renee Schettler Rossi

 - Quick Glance

 Place a saucer with 5 metal teaspoons in your freezer for testing the jam later.